jaaxk/CAMDA_AMR/README.md

+## This repository was used for development and is deprecated.
+For an updated and cleaner implementation of this project, [refer to this repository](https://github.com/jaaxk/AMR_v2)

+## For a Nextflow implementation (inference only) [refer to this repository](https://github.com/jaaxk/CAMDA-AMR-Nextflow-Pipeline)

 # Antimicrobial Resistance Prediction using DBGWAS and DNABERT2
 ## CAMDA AMR Challenge 2025
 This work as well as an [extended abstract](https://github.com/jaaxk/CAMDA_AMR/blob/main/AMR_extended_abstract.pdf) were presented at ISMB/ECCB 2025 as part of the Critical Assessment of Massive Data Analysis (CAMDA) COSI.
 [Click here for the presentation](https://github.com/jaaxk/CAMDA_AMR/blob/main/CAMDA_Presentation_Final.pdf)